forestryio/forestry.io/hugo/content/docs/quick-start/configure-CMS.md

 1. Setting up correct paths for images and other media
 2. Configuring your content model (the fields used on each page, post, etc)
-3. Inviting others collaborators
-4. Setting up deployment to your host

 ---